2025–26 Rice Owls men's basketball team

-The 2025–26 Rice Owls men's basketball team represents Rice University during the 2025–26 NCAA Division I men's basketball season.
-The team, led by second-year head coach Rob Lanier, play their home games at Tudor Fieldhouse in Houston, Texas as third-year members of the American Conference.
+The 2025–26 Rice Owls men's basketball team represented Rice University during the 2025–26 NCAA Division I men's basketball season.
+The team, led by second-year head coach Rob Lanier, played their home games at Tudor Fieldhouse in Houston, Texas as third-year members of the American Conference.

 Previous season

 The Owls finished the 2024–25 season 13–19, 4–14 in American Athletic Conference (AAC) play to finish in 12th place.
 As the no. 12 seed in the AAC tournament, they lost in the first round to Charlotte.

 Offseason

 Kellen Amos, Emory Lanier, Alem Huseinovic and Jackson Peakes graduated.
 Caden Powell transferred to Baylor on April 14.
 Denver Anglin transferred to Iona on May 5.
 Ifeanyi Ufochukwu transferred to Duke on May 7.
 Jacob Dar transferred to Seton Hall on May 10.
 Powell was the Owls' leading rebounder and shot blocker and second leading scorer, shooting 57% from the floor.
 Anglin shot three-pointers at 38% and was the team's leading free-throw shooter at 81%.
 Dar averaged 7.5 points in 20 minutes per game the previous season.
 Ufochukwu did not appear in a game for the Owls during 2024–25.

 Cam Carroll, a 6' 2" guard from Grand Prairie, Texas, was the first freshman recruit to commit to Rice on September 4, 2024.
-Carroll had 13 other Division I offers, incuding from SMU and Mississippi State.
+Carroll had 13 other Division I offers, including from SMU and Mississippi State.
 Carroll was named most valuable player in his district as a senior at South Grand Prairie.
 He scored over 1,000 points in his high school career.

 Bodey Howell, a 6' 4" guard from Meridian, Idaho, committed to Rice on September 10, 2024.
 Howell was named the Idaho player of the year by Gatorade and MaxPreps, after averaging 18.1 points, 4.0 rebounds and 2.9 steals per game as a senior at Owyhee.
 He was tournament most valuable player, leading his team to the Class 6A state championship.

 Evan Cochran, a 6' 9" forward from Houston, committed to Rice on September 10, 2024.
 Cochran had 10 other Division I offers.
 As a senior at The Village School, Cochran was first-team all-district and names All-Greater Houston by the Houston Chronicle.
 He scored over 2,500 points in his high school career.
 Cochran was named Class 6A academic all-state with a 4.0 grade point average.